Nota Bene Literary Competition

 This award is named in honor of Nell Ewing, long-time Phi Theta Kappa staff member who was a driving force behind Nota Bene, beginning with its conceptual design and establishment.
 Ewing retired in 2012 after serving 26 years with Phi Theta Kappa.

-Four authors receive the Reynolds Scholarship Awards, scholarships of $500 each.
+Four authors or artists receive the Reynolds Scholarship Awards, scholarships of $500 each.
 These awards are endowed by the Donald W. Reynolds Foundation in Pine Bluff, Arkansas.
 They honor the memory of the late Donald W. Reynolds, founder of the Donrey Media Group.

 Frequently Asked Questions